ansible-collections/community.crypto/docs/docsite/rst/guide_selfsigned.rst

 The `community.crypto collection <https://galaxy.ansible.com/community/crypto>`_ offers multiple modules that create private keys, certificate signing requests, and certificates.
 This guide shows how to create self-signed certificates.

 For creating any kind of certificate, you always have to start with a private key.
 You can use the :ref:`community.crypto.openssl_privatekey module <ansible_collections.community.crypto.openssl_privatekey_module>` to create a private key.
-If you only specify ``path``, the default parameters will be used.
+If you only specify :ansopt:`community.crypto.openssl_privatekey#module:path`, the default parameters will be used.
 This will result in a 4096 bit RSA private key:

 .. code-block:: yaml+jinja